Consortium leader:

 With a brand new revolutionary approach, the National Cardiovascular Laboratory aims to explore the pathophysiological mechanism responsible for age-associated cardiovascular disease in order to develop innovative tools for the diagnosis, prevention and therapy of such diseases.
 Its main professional pillars are clinical - epidemiological programs, innovative drug and biotechnology developments and the development of innovative medical and diagnostic tools and databases.

-For more information please visit National Laboratory of Pharmaceutical Research and Development's website: https://semmelweis.hu/innovacio/nemzeti-laboratoriumok/nemzeti-kardiovaszkularis-laboratorium/
+For more information please visit the official National Laboratory website: https://semmelweis.hu/innovacio/nemzeti-laboratoriumok/nemzeti-kardiovaszkularis-laboratorium/

 Implementing entity: